 Can I get my second Covid vaccine early?
-It’s the question many are asking this week as lockdown lifts in England.
+It’s the question many are asking this week as more people become eligible for the jab.

-Throughout the pandemic, both government and health officials have stressed the importance of a double Pfizer, Moderna or Oxford vaccine dosage.
-As well as helping to encourage herd immunity, all evidence points to a double vaccination being the most effective way to prevent people from developing serious short- and long-term illness from the virus.
+Throughout the pandemic, both the government and health officials have stressed the importance of a double Pfizer, Moderna or Oxford vaccine dosage.
+As well as helping to encourage herd immunity and cut transmission, all evidence points to a double vaccination as the best way to avoid serious illness and death.
+Data from this year shows that a double jab can reduce the risk of death by up to 80% in those over 80-years old.

-But the government have now scrapped restrictions in England, including the requirement to wear a face covering, despite just over 50% of the population actually being fully vaccinated.
+It’s more important than ever before, some experts say, as the government have now scrapped restrictions in England.
+This includes the requirement to wear a face covering, despite not all o the population actually being double jabbed yet.

 Can I get my second Covid vaccine early?